Tasty Love

-"Tasty Love" is a 1986 R&B/Soul single by American singer Freddie Jackson.
-As the lead single from his second album, Just Like the First Time, it was Jackson's fourth number–one single on the R&B charts, where it was at the top spot for four weeks.
-The single also made the Hot 100, where it peaked at forty-one.
+"Tasty Love" is a song by American singer Freddie Jackson.
+It was written by Paul Laurence and Jackson, and produced by Laurence.
+It was released as the lead single from his second album, Just Like the First Time, it was Jackson's fourth number–one single on the US Hot R&B chart, where it held the top spot for four weeks.
+The single also made the US Hot 100, where it peaked at forty-one.